SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 On Thursday 25<sup>th</sup> April 2024 (or thereabouts), I will install the new Ubuntu 24.04 LTS (long term service) distribution on every system in my home.
 These systems include:

-* My Workstation PC,
+* My Workstation PC (which is a dual-boot system),

-* My Homelab NUC,
+* My Homelab NUC (which sits next to my workstation),

-* My Bedroom NUC, and
+* My Bedroom NUC (for streaming content from my NAS), and

-* My Lounge Laptop.
+* My Lounge Laptop (for streaming content when I'm not in bed).

-My NAS has its own proprietary distribution.
+My NAS has its own proprietary OS.

 For now, I will practice the installation process with Ubuntu 23.10.